History of chemical warfare

+Gassed, historic 1919 painting by John Singer Sargent depicting the aftermath of a mustard gas attack.
+Chemical weapons were first used on a vast scale in World War I.

+The history of chemical warfare dates from antiquity.
 Chemical weapons have been a part of warfare in most societies for centuries.
 However, their usage has been extremely controversial since the 20th century.

+Chemical warfare is recorded in the ancient periods of Greece, Rome, Carthage, India, China, and South Africa.
+Soldiers poisoned arrows, water supplies, or dispersed toxic smokes.

+Chemical weapons were first used on a large scale by most major powers in World War I, employing the gases mustard, phosgene, and chlorine, and others, causing lung scarring, blindness, and death.
+During World War II, Nazi Germany used a commercial hydrogen cyanide blood agent named Zyklon B to commit industrialised genocide against Jews and other populations in gas chambers.
+The Holocaust resulted in the largest death toll to chemical weapons in history.
+The Empire of Japan also used chemical warfare in China during the Second Sino-Japanese War, including mustard gas and lewisite.

+Nazi Germany discovered nerve agents during the war, but did not use them for fear of Allied retaliation.
+In the Cold War, many countries stockpiled chemical weapons.
+The Soviet and United States chemical weapons programs became the first and second largest in world history, focusing on sarin, VX/VR, and mustard, primarily for battlefield use in Europe.
+The use of chemical weapons in the Iran–Iraq War and in the Syrian civil war saw thousands killed by nerve agents and blister agents.

+At the end of the Cold War, the 1993 Chemical Weapons Convention sought a legally binding, worldwide ban on the production, stockpiling, and use of chemical weapons and their precursors.
+Large-scale stockpile destruction efforts followed, with the US eliminating its arsenal by 2023.
+As of 2025 the treaty has 193 state parties; Syria and Russia are widely believed to have violated its prohibitions on stockpiling and use while Israel and North Korea remain non-parties.
+Small research quantities are treaty-permitted as part of CBRN defense.

 Ancient and medieval times

 Ancient Greek myths about Heracles poisoning his arrows with the venom of the Hydra monster are the earliest references to toxic weapons in western literature.
 Homer's epics, the Iliad and the Odyssey, allude to poisoned arrows used by both sides in the legendary Trojan War (Bronze Age Greece).

 Some of the earliest surviving references to toxic warfare appear in the Indian epics Ramayana and Mahabharata.
 The "Laws of Manu," a Hindu treatise on statecraft (c.
 400 BC) forbids the use of poison and fire arrows, but advises poisoning food and water.
 Kautilya's "Arthashastra", a statecraft manual of the same era, contains hundreds of recipes for creating poison weapons, toxic smokes, and other chemical weapons.
 Ancient Greek historians recount that Alexander the Great encountered poison arrows and fire incendiaries in India at the Indus basin in the 4th century BC.